fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1a.md

 ReactDOM.render(<App />, document.getElementById('root'))
 ```

-We have defined a new component <i>Hello</i>, which is used from the component <i>App</i>.
+We have defined a new component <i>Hello</i> and used it inside the component <i>App</i>.
 Naturally, a component can be used multiple times:

 ```js
 const App = () => {